hexagoncircle/ryan-mulligan-dev/src/blog/css-marquee.md

 - Use them sparingly.
 Overloading a page with a bunch of auto-scrolling areas is never a good time.
 - Marquee content should be purely decorative.
 Leave out important page copy and focusable elements.
 - Animation speeds should be slow.
-Content scrolling by super fast can be nauseating even for those that don't prefer reduced motion.
+Content scrolling by super fast can be nauseating even for those that don't have reduced-motion enabled.
 - Respect reduced-motion preferences.
 If set, best bet would be to completely disable auto-scrolling.

 ## Welcome to the demo zone